 Oil and Natural Gas Properties - The Company uses the full cost method of accounting for oil and natural gas properties.
 Under this method, all costs (direct and indirect) associated with acquisition, exploration, and development of oil and natural gas properties are capitalized.
 Costs capitalized include acquisition costs, geological and geophysical expenditures, lease rentals on undeveloped properties and costs of drilling and equipping productive and non-productive wells.
 Drilling costs include directly related overhead costs.
 Capitalized costs are categorized either as being subject to amortization or not subject to amortization.
+All of the Company's capitalized costs, excluding inventory, are subject to amortization.

 The Company records a liability in the period in which an asset retirement obligation ("ARO") is incurred, in an amount equal to the discounted estimated fair value of the obligation that is capitalized.
 Thereafter this liability is accreted up to the final retirement cost.
 An ARO is a future expenditure related to the disposal or other retirement of certain assets.
 The Company's ARO relates to future plugging and abandonment expenses of its oil and natural gas properties and related facilities disposal.
+Dispositions of oil and natural gas properties are accounted for as adjustments to capitalized costs.

 All capitalized costs of oil and natural gas properties, including the estimated future costs to develop proved reserves and estimated future costs to plug and abandon wells and costs of site restoration, less the estimated salvage value of equipment associated with the oil and natural gas properties, are amortized on the unit-of-production method using estimates of proved reserves as determined by independent petroleum engineers.
 If the results of an assessment indicate that the properties are impaired, the amount of the impairment is offset to the capitalized costs to be amortized.
-The following table shows total depletion and the depletion per barrel-of-oil-equivalent rate, for the years ended December 31, 2021, 2020, and 2019.
+The following table shows total depletion and the depletion per barrel-of-oil-equivalent rate, for the years ended December 31, 2022, 2021, and 2020.

-For the Years Ended December 31, 2021 2020 2019 Depletion \$ 36,735,070 \$ 42,634,294 \$ 55,870,246 Depletion rate, per barrel-of-oil-equivalent (BOE) \$ 11.82 \$ 13.25 \$ 14.15
+For the Years Ended December 31, 2022 2021 2020 Depletion \$ 55,029,956 \$ 36,735,070 \$ 42,634,294 Depletion rate, per barrel-of-oil-equivalent (Boe) \$ 12.19 \$ 11.82 \$ 13.25